 Flip your image horizontally, so the left side of the image will now be on the right.

 Click to undo any changes you’ve made.
 Click back one change at a time.

 Click to redo a change you’ve undone.
 Click forward one change at a time.

 Use the scale image option to proportionally resize your image.
 This is a great tool if you like the image, but just need it to be a certain number of pixels or wide or tall.
 Just type in the pixels you want (width x height) and click the “Scale” button to resize.

 In addition to the drag and drop cropping tool, you can also use this section to crop your image to a specific dimension.
 Enter in you cropping ratio (width by height).
 Then hold down shift as you click and drag to make your cropping selection.
 As you drag your cursor the crop selection size in pixels will be displayed below the ratio you set.
 You can also set your aspect ratio after you have already made your cropping selection.

 The last image edit option is the thumbnail settings.
 You can choose to apply your changes to all variations of the image, just the thumbnail, or everything except the thumbnail.

 Save Your Changes

-Don’t forget save your changes!
+Don’t forget save!
+When you edit images in WordPress you must save or else you’ll lose your changes.
 You don’t want to have to go back and redo all your edits do you?